 Explore the Forest Trails

 Head off Ao Tapao Beach just a little and you will find some small sandy trails winding through the jungle.
 The forest grows dense with palm trees and coconut regularly drop landing with a thud.
-The forest trails behind Ao Tapao Beach make for a great morning running spot, or just a great way to relax in the share by the beach during the day.

 Visit the Ao Salat Sea Gypsy Village

-On Koh Kod’s east coast there is a small sea gypsy village called Ao Salat.
+On Koh Kood’s east coast there is a small sea gypsy village called Ao Salat.
 The village is home to a mixture of both Thai and Cambodian residents.
 A trip to the Ao Salat village gives you an authentic look at Thailand’s traditional Sea Gypsy lifestyle.

 Ao Salat is built as a series of elevated boardwalks and stilt houses over the ocean.
 It is an easy walk through the village where you will meet friendly locals.
 You will notice the fishing nets strung up between houses where the locals farm their seafood.